Paints That Make Materials Electrically Conductive

 WHAT MATERIALS CAN THE PAINT BE APPLIED ON?

-Depending on the paint on the surface, in general most plastics such as ABS, ABS-PC, Nylon, Bachelite, epoxy or Polyurethane resins, wood, and glass with an adhesion promoter
+In general, most plastics such as ABS, ABS-PC, Nylon, Bakelite, Epoxy or Polyurethane resins, Wood, and Glass with an adhesion promoter

 HOW DOES THE ELECTROCONDUCTIVE PAINT WORK?

-The function of the paint is simple but can be difficult to understand.
-In the paint, the particles that conduct electricity are blocked by a polymer matrix.
+In the conductive paint, the particles that conduct electricity are blocked by a polymer matrix.
 Once dried, these conductive particles need to connect as much as possible to create a stable electrical conductivity.
-The polymer matrix and the additives in the formula must create as little electrical interference as possible.
+The polymer matrix and the additives in the formula must create as little electrical interference or resistance as possible.

 WHAT IS THE RESISTANCE AND TECHNICAL CHARACTERISTICS OF THE DRIED PAINT?

-We get many different requests from clients because there are many different electrical projects where our paints can be used.
-Because we do not know the specifics of your operation, we suggest that you order the paint for testing in your environment.
+Because there are many different electrical projects where our paints can be used.
+And because we do not know the specifics of your operation, we suggest that you order the paint for testing in your environment.

 IS THE DRIED SURFACE OF THE COPPER BASED PAINT RESISTANT OR DOES IT REQUIRE A PROTECTIVE TOPCOAT?

 The dried copper surface is similar to real copper.
 It is soft and can oxidize in the right environment.
-If the dried surface is used outdoors or it must be resistant to rubbing, humidity, cleaning, etc. it must be protected with a epoxy resin or suitable epoxy or acrylic paint.
-In this case, contact our office to discuss your requirements.
+If the dried surface is used outdoors or it must be resistant to rubbing, humidity, cleaning, etc. We suggest to protected the material with an epoxy resin or suitable epoxy or acrylic paint.
+Contact our office to discuss your requirements.

 CAN THE COPPER BASED ELECTROCONDUCTIVE PAINT BE SOLDERED WITH TIN?